openwpm/OpenWPM/docker/README.md

 _Note,_ in order to run Docker without root privileges, add your user to the ```docker``` group (```sudo usermod -a -G docker $USER```).
 You will have to logout-login for the change to take effect, and possibly also restart the Docker service.

-__Step 2:__ for the build, clone this source directory, then from a terminal  within it run the following:
+__Step 2:__ to build the image, run the following command from a terminal within the main OpenWPM source directory:

-    docker build -t openwpm .
+    docker build -f docker/Dockerfile -t openwpm .

 After a few minutes, the container is ready to use.